jeka-dev/demo-project-springboot-headless/README.md

 This will :
 - launch the application in a container
 - Wait that the application is ready
-- Execute the e2e test suite against the
+- Execute the e2e test suite against the containerized app
 - Shutdown and remove the container

 This execution workflow is defined in `Build.e2eDocker()` method.